 After making an initial pass with the brush and vacuum, spot treat any stains with a fabric cleaner.
 Most cleaners should dwell on the fabric for 1 - 2 minutes, then scrub them again with a bristle brush in multiple different directions with medium pressure.
 The brushes bristles will get in between the carpet fibers and help bring contaminants to the surface.
 At the same time the bristles will break up stains and build ups on the surface.
 If stubborn stains persist spray them again with your cleaner and dip your brush in a tray of hot water before scrubbing them again with medium to firm pressure.
 When you are satisfied with the cleaning, use the vacuum if needed to remove any visible debris.

 Once your carpet has completely dried, we recommend protecting your carpet.
-The 303 High Tech Fabric Guard is a great example of a fabric protectant.
+The 303 Fabric Guard is a great example of a fabric protectant.
 This will help prevent stains from forming in the future and will make cleaning your fabrics easier in the long run.
 Simply mist some product onto your carpet, mats and upholstery for a barrier of protection and you are done.
 The carpets will continue to look and feel completely natural but they will resist moisture and stains

-Interior Trim (Return to Top)
+How To Care For Interior Trim (Return to Top)

 Most interior trim (dashboard, console, doors, etc.) consists of a combination of vinyl, plastic, rubber and leather, which can be cared for with many of the same products, so there is no need to get a product for each material.
 Some products are strictly meant for cleaning, some are just for protection and others have a combination of both.
 In general products strictly meant for cleaning or protection are more effective than options that do both.
 If you need a serious cleaning then we highly recommend picking up a separate cleaner and protectant.
 Even if your vehicle is relatively clean we recommend at a minimum of 1 - 2 times per year you use just a cleaner on the interior for a more thorough cleaning.
 If your vehicle is well maintained than you may be able to use a cleaner and protectant in one bottle for maintenance cleanings.

-For the vinyl, plastic, rubber, carpets and mats the 303 Cleaner and Spot Remover is a great product.
+For the vinyl, plastic, rubber, carpets and mats the 303 Spot Cleaner is a great product.
 It's a highly effective and very versatile formula that is very gentle.
 If you want some outstanding protection afterward the 303 Aerospace Protectant is a great choice for rubber, leather, vinyl, plastic, etc. It leaves a nice dark finish that is not glossy or greasy while providing outstanding UV protection.
-If you want a cleaner and protectant in one the Einszett Cockpit Premium is a great choice for rubber, plastic, vinyl, etc. It has some light cleaning agents but also leaves UV protection that looks stunning with zero oily residue left behind.
+If you want a cleaner and protectant in one the Nextzett Cockpit Premium is a great choice for rubber, plastic, vinyl, etc. It has some light cleaning agents but also leaves UV protection that looks stunning with zero oily residue left behind.

-Leather Care How-To (Return to Top)
+How To Care For Leather Seats (Return to Top)

 Beautiful leather is synonymous with clean leather and when the leather is looking its best it is a source of tremendous pride for automobile owners.
 Leather seats are one of the very first things we notice when entering a vehicle and dirty seats not only look bad but it can harm the long term health of the seats.
 Modern day leather can be comprised from a variety of natural and synthetic materials.
 Very few vehicles actually use just raw leather and many of them have a coating on them to help protect against wear and tear.
 All of these material are prone to drying out and breaking down over time so regular maintenance is essential.